 Prof Richard Blythe talks about plagiarism and why you will be asked to complete an Own Work Declaration before uploading your exam script.

-Absent are the rituals of filing quietly into a cavernous exam hall, fiddling with the gummed flap on the front your green exam book, and being subject to the piercing stare of an invigilator as they make sure you answer the questions without any outside help.
-However, there is much that will still be the same.
-The format of your exams is unchanged, so past papers will still give a clear guide as to what to expect.
+Perhaps one of the biggest changes we’ve faced over the past couple of years is the move to online remote examinations.
+The format of online and in person exams have not changed, so past papers will still give a clear guide as to what to expect.
 You will still be under pressure to complete your answers within the allotted time, and will also have to contend with uploading your solutions at the end.
 And most importantly of all, you are still expected to answer the questions without outside help.

 So let’s be clear.
 These are open-book exams, and referring to course materials like lectures notes doesn’t count as outside help in the context of these exams.
 But does that mean it’s ok to copy these out into your exam script?
 The answer is no, not really.
 In any piece of assessment your aim is to convince markers that you understand what you are doing.
 The way to achieve this is always to write using your own words.
 You’ve probably heard us say, time and again, that we like to see short comments that explain your method as you solve physics problems using mathematics.
 Not only does this reassure us that you know why you are doing what you are doing, it also helps us give the benefit of the doubt if you don’t execute your plan correctly.
 If you copy someone else’s explanation, we have no way of knowing if you really knew what you were doing, and your mark will likely suffer as a result.